rcorrie/scroll-toggle/README.md

 # ScrollToggle
-ScrollToggle is a small component that lets you apply classes to an element depending on which direction the document is scrolled.
+ScrollToggle is a small JavaScript component that lets you apply classes to an element depending on which direction the document is scrolled.
 ## Documentation:

 ### General Overview